Overview of the 2026 Census topic review

 • Phase two: 27 July to 8 September 2023 - consultation on topics being considered for inclusion, change or removal from the 2026 Census.
 This considered public input from phase one.

 On 12 December 2023, the ABS published outcomes from the second phase of consultation, including the topics that progressed to the next stage of the review process.
-Potential topic changes are being tested using focus groups, cognitive interviews and a large-scale test.
-The ABS will review testing outcomes and develop a final list of topics to recommend to the Australian Government in mid-2024.
+Potential topic changes are tested using focus groups, short web surveys and cognitive interviews.

-Following Government decision on the 2026 Census topics, Treasury will coordinate an amendment to the Census and Statistics Regulation 2016.
-This will be tabled in both houses of the Australian Parliament.
+• An amendment to the Census and Statistics Regulation 2016 will be tabled in both houses of the Australian Parliament for their consideration.

 The Census is just one way that the ABS can meet the data needs of the Australian community.
 The ABS also considers if other ABS surveys or administrative data could be used to meet data needs.